Folic acid supplement benefits and dosages

 Even though we need less folic acid than some other B vitamins, it’s still an essential part of the diet, and can contribute to a healthy body and brain in many ways.
 These include:

-What are the symptoms of a folic acid deficiency?
+What are the symptoms of low folic acid levels?

-Folic acid deficiencies are rare, but they can happen, and lead to megaloblastic anaemia.
+Low levels of Folic acid are rare, but they can happen, and lead to megaloblastic anaemia.
 This is a blood disorder that can cause:

 Are there any side effects of folic acid?

-Taking folic acid supplements in large amounts (more than 1mg a day) can hide the symptoms of a vitamin B12 deficiency.
+Taking folic acid supplements in large amounts (more than 1mg a day) can hide the symptoms of a low vitamin B12 levels.
 This is particularly important among older people, who do not absorb B12 as efficiently.

 However, some pregnant women will receive medical advice to take larger quantities of folic acid supplements—in these instances you should follow your doctor’s instructions.